terryrossi/catalog-lightsail/README.md

 ### PostgreSQL Database

+`For database access the choice has been made to use SQLAlchemy instead of native SQL (psycopg2).
+So the import psycopg2 at the top isn't necessary.`

   - Do not allow remote connections: `sudo nano /etc/postgresql/9.5/main/pg_hba.conf` ... comment: `#host    all             all             ::1/128                 md5`
   - Access psql: `sudo su - postgres`